-- 100% exam
+- 100% Exam

 There are opportunities for excellent work experience opportunities abroad.
 Students can also take part in revision courses in France.

-- At least 7 GCSEs at Grade 4 including GCSE English and GCSE Maths.
+- At least 7 GCSEs at Grade 4, including GCSE English and GCSE Maths.

-- Grade 6 in GCSE French.
+- Grade 6 in French GCSE